morrislenny/installfest/docs/setup_osx.md

 ![Java version](img/os_x/java_version.png)

 The details of Java's version may differ from what you see above; that is perfectly fine.
+If the command line tells says something like `command not found` that means you don't have java installed.
+Go [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and click **JDK Download** to install the java development environment

 ## Installing Leiningen